nightlord189/tcp-pow-go/README.md

 + In Merkle tree server should do too much work to validate client's solution.
 For tree consists of 4 leaves and 3 depth server will spend 3 hash calculations.
 + In guided tour puzzle client should regularly request server about next parts of guide, that complicates logic of protocol.

-Hashcahs, instead has next advantages:
+Hashcash, instead has next advantages:
 + simplicity of implementation
 + lots of documentation and articles with description
 + simplicity of validation on server side